Johnson went pretty hard in the showdown with King over Rwandan politics - ExBulletin

 Mr Johnson brought Mr Harri to No 10 after an aide elimination following the partygate scandal, bringing his former town hall communications adviser back into his inner circle.

 A source close to Mr Johnson said: Boris Johnson does not recognize this account and it is inaccurate.
-It does not accurately reflect any conversation
+It does not accurately reflect a conversation

 We will never comment on these matters and Mr Johnson deplores any attempt to do so.